herobd/dessurt/README.md

 ### Defining your own dataset class

+All of the datasets used in training and evaluating Dessurt are defined as their own class, so you have many examples in `data_sets/`
-First you need to define a dataset object.
-You can see mine in the `data_sets` directory.
-Most are children of the QADataset (`qa.py`) and that is probably going to be the easiest route for you.
+ Most are descendants of the QADataset (`qa.py`) and that is probably going to be the easiest route for you.

-Your child class will need to populate `self.images` as an array of dicts with
+The constructor of your child class will need to populate `self.images` as an array of dicts with
 * `'imagePath'`: the path to the image, can also be None if the image is returned from `self.parseAnn`
 * `'imageName'`: Optional, defaults to path
-* `'annotationPath`: If this is a path to a json, the json will be read and passed to `self.parseAnn`, otherwise whatever this is is passed to `self.parseAnn`
+* `'annotationPath`: If this is a path to a json, the json will be read and passed to `self.parseAnn`, otherwise whatever this is will be passed to `self.parseAnn`

 Your child class will also need to implement the `parseAnn` function, which takes as input the "annotation" and returns:
 * bounding boxes for form elements, can be None
 * IDs for the bounding boxes, can be None
 * generated image, if there is one, else None
 * metadata (particularly if there are multiple right answers like DocVQA), can be None
-* the Query-Answer pairs
+* the Query-Answer pairs (the only one you really need)

+The bounding boxes/IDs are to allow the QADataset to crop the image and then remove possible QA pairs that have been cropped off of the image.
+If you aren't cropping, you don't need to worry about it.

-To make getting the Query-Answer pairs ready, use the self.qaAdd function.
+To make getting the Query-Answer pairs ready, use the `self.qaAdd` function.
 It can take the lists of box coordinates (either for highlighting or masking) and QADataset will handle everyting for these.

 ## Task Tokens

 Task tokens are always at the begining of the query string and end with either "~" or ">".
 They are defined in `model/special_token_embedder.py`.
 If you need to add some of your own, just add them at the **end** of the "tokens" list, and that's all you need to do (I guess you can also replace a "not used" token as well).

-Most tasks have the model add '‡' to the end of what it's ready to make it obvious it has reached the end.
+Most tasks have the model add '‡' to the end of what it's reading to make it obvious it has reached the end.

 If you are doing the same thing as a pre-training task, it would be helpful to reuse the same task token.